adarshjha01/Text-Summariser/README.md

-# Text-Summariser
+# Text Summarizer

-This project is a **Text Summarizer** that uses Hugging Face's `distilbart-cnn-12-6` model and Gradio for a simple web interface.
-It allows users to input text and receive a concise summary.
-The model efficiently condenses lengthy content, providing key insights in a shorter format for easier understanding.
+This project is a **Text Summarizer** built using the Hugging Face `transformers` library and Gradio for a simple web interface.
+The tool leverages the pre-trained `distilbart-cnn-12-6` model to generate concise summaries of long texts.
+Users can input any text, and the model will generate a shortened version that captures the key points.

+## Features
+- Summarize any input text into a concise summary.
+- Built with Hugging Face’s powerful `distilbart-cnn-12-6` model.
+- Interactive web interface created using Gradio.
+- Easy-to-use and intuitive for anyone to access.